 Eating Well on the Cheap

-- Cut the junk.
-Evaluate how much money you are spending on items such as soda (regular or diet), cookies, crackers, prepackaged meals, processed foods, etc. Limit or completely cut out these unhealthy foods.
+Cut the junk.
+Eliminate unhealthy foods such as soda, cookies, crackers, prepackaged meals, and processed foods.
 Your wallet and your body will thank you.

-- Stick to your grocery list.
-The more prepared you are when you get to the store the less impulse purchases you will make.
-So write out a grocery list and stick to it!
+Stick to your grocery list.
+The more prepared you are, the less impulse purchases you’ll make.

-- Shop the perimeter of the store first.
-This way you will fill your cart with healthy whole foods like fresh produce and meat, leaving less room for the "junk food fillers" and thus saving money.
+Shop the perimeter of the store first.
+You’ll fill your cart with healthy whole foods like fresh produce and meat, leaving less room for the "junk food fillers" that tend to cost more.

-- Beware of hidden sugars.
+Beware of hidden sugars.
 Many packaged or processed foods contain high levels of hidden sugar.
-They may be easy to prepare and fill your family up for cheap, but too much sugar causes rapid swings in energy and blood sugar, and can contribute to many serious health problems.
-Hidden sugar may be listed as corn syrup, molasses, brown rice syrup, cane juice, fructose, dextrose, or maltose.
+They may fill you up for cheap, but too much sugar causes rapid swings in energy and blood sugar, and can contribute to serious health problems.
 Avoid foods such as instant mashed potatoes, white bread, canned soups and vegetables, refined pasta, and sugary cereals.
-Satisfy your sweet tooth with naturally sweet food such as fruit, peppers, and sweet potatoes.

 Know your good carbs from your bad carbs

-Healthy carbs (sometimes known as good carbs) include whole grains, beans, fruits, and vegetables.
+Healthy carbs (or good carbs) include whole grains, beans, fruits, and vegetables.
 Healthy carbs are digested slowly, providing long-lasting energy and keeping blood sugar and insulin levels stable.

-Unhealthy carbs (or bad carbs) are foods such as white flour, refined sugar, and white rice that have been stripped of all bran, fiber, and nutrients.
+Unhealthy carbs (refined or bad carbs) are foods such as white flour, refined sugar, and white rice that have been stripped of all bran, fiber, and nutrients.
 Unhealthy carbs digest quickly and cause spikes in blood sugar levels and only short-lived energy.

 Purchasing the healthiest food possible